MicrosoftDocs/cpp-docs/docs/vcpkg.md

 ## Send feedback about vcpkg

-Use the **--survey** command to send feedback to Microsoft about vcpkg, including bug reports and suggestions for features.
+Use the **vcpkg contact --survey** command to send feedback to Microsoft about vcpkg, including bug reports and suggestions for features.

 ## The vcpkg folder hierarchy